MicrosoftDocs/Viva/Viva/insights/org-team-insights/teams-and-web/org-insights-in-teams.md

 <!--original content from Jess-->

-Organization insights show organization-wide trends by measuring the group of employees who report directly or indirectly to you. <!--detail-->
+Organization insights show organization-wide trends by measuring the group of employees who report directly or indirectly to you.
+You'll find these insights on each tab within the Microsoft Viva Insights app--Home, Teamwork, Productivity, and Wellbeing.<!--detail-->

 ## Who can access organization insights